pascomnet/documentation/site/content/modules/datev/_index.en.md

 By incoming calls, the DATEV master data will be called up and the results display in the call notification.

-Even during the ringing stage of the call, it is possible to transfer the telephony data to the *DATEV Arbeitsplatz pro* telephony list using the DATEV click function.
+Even during the ringing stage of the call, it is possible to transfer the telephony data to the *DATEV Arbeitsplatz* telephony list using the DATEV click function.

 After the call, you can use the DATEV click to transfer the data directly from the call history in the pascom client.